Strategic communication of narratives: Introduction

 Our work ties up with the approach that views narratives as likelihood functions.
 These establish a probabilistic link between observable data and the parameter of interest.
-That way, Bayesian reasoning about the desired parameter can be applied whenever facing correlated data and the likelihood function.
-This approach works well even if one is agnostic about the concrete data generating process.
 Most closely related to our work is \cite{schwartzstein2021using}.
 The authors let a biased narrator provide narratives to a receiver aiming at making plausible a data set $h$ in her favor.
 The receiver initially considers a default model, which can in fact be the true data generating process, but adopts the narrative if it fits the observable data better than the true model.
 The receiver thus does not consider the strategic incentives of the sender.
-As a main result of theirs, the persuader has it easier to manipulate the receiver's beliefs if their initial model fits the data poorly. \cite{aina2023tailored} considers a similar setting in which the persuader commits to a narrative before the public data $h$ has been realized and focuses on which beliefs the persuader can induce facing a na\"ive receiver.
-This applies to the situation in which, for instance, a politician's voters believe a vote to be rigged if and only if their candidate has lost. \cite{jain2023informing} analyzes the situation where an unbiased sender strategically chooses the set of feasible models in order to limit an interloping biased narrator's possibilities to manipulate the receiver.
-There are instances in which the sender thus wants to restrict the narrator's model pool, thereby giving up the potential to communicate the true model to the receiver.
+As a main result of theirs, the persuader finds it easier to manipulate the receiver's beliefs if the default model fits the data poorly. \cite{aina2023tailored} considers a similar setting but assumes the persuader commits to a set of narratives before the public data $h$ has been realized, while \cite{jain2023informing} introduces a third party who can strategically restrict the narrator's pool of feasible models.
+In a similar vein, \cite{eliaz2021strategic} allow the sender to strategically provide selective interpretations for her own messages.
 In an experiment, \cite{barron2023narrative} confirm the intuition that the likelihood of a narrative is one of its key determinants for persuasiveness.
 They find evidence that individuals use this fact to tailor narratives to their own benefit.

-Another way of formalizing narratives is by interpreting a directed acyclic graphs as a causal model.
-Hereby, links indicate immediate logical consequences. \cite{eliaz2020model} employ an equilibrium concept of long-run distribution over narrative-policy pairs that maximize an agent's utility.
-They identify multiplicity of narratives as an intrinsic property of equilibrium and that prevailing models can be misspecified causal models. \cite{benabou2020narratives} model narratives as messages that change individual's beliefs about the externality of their action, see also \cite{foerster2021casting} for a closely related approach.
+Another way of formalizing narratives is by interpreting a directed acyclic graph as a causal model. \cite{eliaz2020model} employ an equilibrium concept of long-run distribution over narrative-policy pairs and show that prevailing models can be misspecified causal models. \cite{eliaz2025false} and \cite{bilotta2024coarse} take the approach to a political-economics framework. \cite{benabou2020narratives} model narratives as messages about externalities in a psychological game; see \cite{foerster2021casting} for a closely related approach.